CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-master-data/details-tab.md

 - **Best Before Date**: indicates the date before which the product retains its highest quality, commonly used in the food industry.
 This field is manually set.

 ---
-The Date Details tab is essential for businesses relying on batch tracking, particularly in industries such as pharmaceuticals, food, and chemicals.
-By maintaining accurate batch dates, organizations can enhance quality control, regulatory compliance, and overall operational efficiency.